raghavmalhotra/reactShoppingCart/README.md

 - A list of products in the cart
 - The ability to add or remove products from the cart
 - A total price calculation
+- Ability to navigate to different pages (without reloading) with react-router-dom
 - A checkout button to complete the purchase

-The design is fully customizable and can be easily integrated into any existing e-commerce project.
+The design is fully customizable and easily integrated into any e-commerce project.

 ## Demo